bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-4.md

         !!! tip ""
             Use the `Url.Action` helper method to assemble this URL.
 Do not hardcode "localhost:5000" or "/api/tasks/paged" in the source code!
 You will _not_ need string operations to achieve this.

-            `Url.Action` will give you an absolute URL when all parameters (`action`, `controller`, `values`, `protocol` and `host`) are specified; for the latter ones `this.HttpContext.Request` can provide you the required values.
+            `Url.Action` will give you an absolute URL when all parameters (`action`, `controller`, `values`, `protocol`, and `host`) are specified; for the latter ones `this.HttpContext.Request` can provide you the required values.

-- The request always returns 200 OK; if there are no items the result set shall be empty.
+- The request always returns 200 OK; if there are no items, the result set shall be empty.

 The requests-responses shows you the expected behavior: